Shopping Links

 I do give the series as a whole credit for not going at all where I was expecting it to.
 Then again, I didn't exactly see the end coming because it's entirely inconclusive (not to mention disappointingly unrelated to the rest of the story), and I would have found the whole thing a lot more interesting if it hadn't changed quite so much midstream.
 The characters are a basically likable lot, but the slightly quirky flavor of Shido (the guy's a P.I. and wears a top hat) and his banter with Yayoi early on are a lot more fun than Riho's incessant whining about the destruction of her life (and for no readily apparent reason--sure seemed like she could have worked around her "problem").

 The one area where NightWalker probably stands out the most is its artistic style--not because it's memorable, but because it doesn't look like what it is.
 The light art style and relatively cute character designs have the look of a Pioneer comedy, which you'd think would be appropriate from the opening episodes.
-In actuality, the series is fairly violent, bloody, and for the most part quite dark; on one hand the story seemed to beg for darker, more stylized art, but on the other I rather liked some of the subtle but creepy changes in the character designs, and it certainly works to put you a little off balance.
+In actuality, the series is fairly violent, bloody, and for the most part quite dark.
+The story seemed to beg for darker, more stylized art, although I rather liked some of the subtle but creepy changes in the character designs, and it certainly works to put you a little off balance.

 As far as the quality of the visuals go, there are no major problems; the animation isn't bad and there are some decent attempts at dark imagery.
 But there is really only one good original spot--Shido uses a sword (and a few other magical-type attacks) made from his own blood.
 Although a bit more could have been done with it stylistically, it's still cool.
 Then for some reason at the halfway point they switch from nice, red blood dripping about and solidifying into a blade to a rather abstract (and slightly cheesy) shimmering pink blob, basically making the only original thing in the entire series look way less cool.
 Go figure.

-Actually, there is one all-around good part of NightWalker--the music.
+Actually, there is one all-around good part of NightWalker--Akifumi Tada's musical score.
 Not exactly spectacular, but I loved the sad, mellow, slightly funky opening theme, and it captures the feel of the series surprisingly well.
-The background music is similarly funky and features a range of appealing themes, with a light-hearted jazzy tune that accompanies some of the investigating being among my favorites.
+The background music is similarly funky and features a range of appealing themes, with a light-hearted, jazzy tune that accompanies some of the investigating being among my favorites.

-The acting is all around quite good.
-I enjoyed pretty much all of the Japanese voices, Shido's laid back but not overly dispassionate tone being my favorite of the leads.
+The acting is all-around quite good, and I enjoyed pretty much all of the Japanese voices.
+Shido's laid back but not overly dispassionate tone, supplied by Takumi Yamazaki, is my favorite of the leads.
 More noteworthy, though, are some strong performances behind the episodic characters--several short but powerfully acted scenes.
-The slightly weaker English is still good for the most part, although Shido is very different--most of the casting is similar, but his English voice is much higher than the Japanese and too whiny for my taste.
+The slightly weaker English dub is still good for the most part, and the casting is similar, with the exception of Shido--Vincent Hatcher's voice is much higher than his Japanese counterpart and too whiny for my taste.
 Not badly acted at all, just questionable casting.

 In summary, today's equation: Phantom Quest Corp + (Interview With The Vampire + Vampire Princess Miyu TV series) - originality - fun = NightWalker.
-Unless you're relatively big fan of at least two (preferably all three) of those series, it's probably not going to be anything special.
+Unless you're relatively big fan of at least two (preferably all three) of those series, it's probably not going to be worth your time.

 For those unfamiliar with those series, here's a recap: NightWalker starts out fun, goes dark, and then doesn't really go anywhere.
 The overall story is relatively unpredictable but the individual episodes aren't, and it's too heavy on the vampire angst for my taste.
 Definitely watchable and maybe worthwhile for big fans of vampires, but there's not enough quality in any of the important areas to make for a memorable series.